 By creating connections and generating opportunities, SCARF helps individuals and families to establish a sense of belonging, experience social and economic inclusion and access the tools for self-empowerment and independence.

-Our seven core programs – from L2P Driving, Befriending and Education – provide responsive, targeted settlement support to our community and are delivered by a dedicated cohort of more than 250 local volunteers.
+Our seven core programs – from L2P Driving, Befriending to Education – provide responsive, targeted settlement support to our community and are delivered by a dedicated cohort of more than 250 local volunteers.

 Since we were established in 2005, SCARF has embodied welcome, community, inclusivity and friendship here in the Illawarra.
 We continue to be guided by these values as we grow and strengthen to support our community of more than 2100 people from refugee backgrounds.